 While screws work better as a fastener, they still have some disadvantages.
 While having superior grip strength, screws do lack tensile strength.
-They will snap if the deck moves, expands, or shrinks too much.
+They will snap if the decking moves, expands, or shrinks too much.
 Screws are also more expensive than nails.

 When should you use screws?
 The best use of screws is to install decking boards.
 Since they have superior fastening strength, using screws will prevent your boards from getting loose.
 You can also countersink many decking screws.
 It means it won’t have any exposed heads, unlike nails, making a cleaner and smoother surface.

-One thing to remember is that most screws are not suitable for building deck frames.
+One thing to remember is that most screws are not suitable for building decking frames.
 If you want to use screws, there are structural screws you can use, which are thicker and stronger than regular ones.
 However, it’s still best to check in with your local building requirements for instructions.

 Other Fastening Methods

 Besides screwing the nails and screws on the deck’s surfaces, other fastening methods exist.
 For instance, most PVC and composites and some wood decking boards have grooves on their sides.
 When installing these kinds of decking boards, you can’t hammer nails or drive screws through their surfaces.
 Instead, they make use of hidden fasteners made up of clips inserted into the grooves.
 Using the appropriate types of screws, you’ll need to secure these clips into the joists to hold grooved decking boards firmly in place.

 There are several types of hidden fasteners.
 In many cases, PVC or composite decking brands will have their line-up of hidden fastening systems compatible with their products.
 If you want to learn more, you contact the boards’ manufacturers or suppliers.